 - Leaving the window open when the heating is on (25%)

 - Taking excessively long showers (24%)

-There is one overwhelming conclusions from these stats: anything unsanitary, or anything that adds to the bills, will anger them.
+There is one overwhelming conclusion from these stats: anything unsanitary, or anything that adds to the bills, will anger people.

 According to the survey, 90% of those living in shared accommodation lose their cool at least a few times a month over their housemates committing the above misdemeanours.